Azure-Samples/graphrag-accelerator/docs/DEPLOYMENT-GUIDE.md

 #### RBAC Permissions
-You will need the following <a href="https://learn.microsoft.com/en-us/azure/role-based-access-control/overview">Azure Role Based Access </a>permissions at the Subscription level to deploy the GraphRAG solution accelerator.
+You will need the following <a href="https://learn.microsoft.com/en-us/azure/role-based-access-control/overview">Azure Role Based Access </a>permissions to deploy the GraphRAG solution accelerator.
 By default, Azure resources will be deployed with <a href="https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview">Azure Managed Identities </a>in place, keeping with security best practices.
 Due to this enhanced security configuration, higher level permissions are required in order to deploy the necessary Azure resources:
 | Permission | Scope |
 | :--- | ---: |
 Contributor                                    | Subscription
-Role Based Access Control (RBAC) Administrator | Subscription
+Role Based Access Control (RBAC) Administrator | Subscription Owner                                          | Resource Group

 #### Resource Providers
 The Azure subscription that you deploy this solution accelerator in will require both the `Microsoft.OperationsManagement` and `Microsoft.AlertsManagement` resource providers to be registered.